Photo courtesy of Explore Charleston

 Fort Sumter National Monument

-Visitors start their journey to Fort Sumter at the education center on Liberty Square, where the first battle of the Civil War, fought on April 12 and 13, 1861, is brought to life through exhibits on both the battle and the larger issues that led to the war.
-A ferry then takes guests to Fort Sumter, which is on an island at the mouth of the harbor; a 10-minute introduction here by a ranger precedes self-guided tours of the site.
-In addition to offering a fascinating excursion for armchair historians, the trip supplies water views of Charleston's Rainbow Row, homes along the Battery and the many steeples of the Holy City.
+Visitors start their journey to this national monument at the education center on Liberty Square, where exhibits bring to life the first battle of the Civil War.
+They then take a ferry to the actual fort, located on an island at the mouth of the harbor.
+After a 10-minute introduction by a ranger, they’re free to enjoy self-guided tours of the historic site.
+In addition to being a fascinating experience for armchair historians, the excursion offers water views of Rainbow Row, the homes along The Battery, and the Holy City’s many steeples.

 By Stacey Zable